MSW Vision, Mission and Goals

 Praise for the UWO MSW Program

 A new Master of Social Work Program is launching at UW-Oshkosh!
 We will begin reviewing applications December 1, 2015 and will continue to accept qualified applicants until the program is full.
 Classes begin Fall 2016.
 Check back often for the most up-to-date information.
-In the meantime, here is what some of our current students have to say:
+In the meantime, here is what some of our recent grads have to say:

 "My academic journey in the MSW program at UW Oshkosh was very rewarding.
 I found that the class content was relevant to current issues in the social work field and the instructors were exceptionally knowledgeable about the course topics.
 The class times were very flexible which allowed me ample time to complete my assignments.
 The instructors were inspiring and encouraging.
 I felt that anytime I was struggling with understanding concepts or working through an assignment I could reach out to an instructor and would receive a quick, thorough response.
 My experience in the MSW program has been very fulfilling both personally and professionally.
 I feel confident that the skills I have acquired and knowledge I have gained in the MSW program at UW Oshkosh has prepared and inspired me to be a passionate well-rounded social worker in any number of settings.
 Thank you to all the instructors who have guided and supported me on this journey."